-Indigenous youth express themselves musically and creatively under the guidance of a professional music producer, learning song recording, sound mixing, beat making, and music video production.
+Indigenous youth express themselves musically and creatively under the guidance of professional music producers, learning song recording, sound mixing, beat making, and music video production.

 Our Mobile Music Production Studio offers Indigenous youth the chance to collaborate with professional musicians and producers to learn the process and vocabulary of sound recording as well as songwriting and performance.
-In a safe environment with experienced artists, participants record original music and film music videos that are then shared with the community and the online world.
+In a safe environment with experienced artists, participants record original music and create music videos that are then shared with their communities and beyond.

 Youth explore themes of cultural identity, language, struggle, love, and self-acceptance through their individual and collective voice.
-Tools of transformative creative communication offer youth validation and a platform through which they can share with and further relate to their greater community.
+Tools of transformative, creative communication offer youth validation and platforms through which they can share with and connect to their communities.

-To date, more than 500 First Nations youth have participated across 40 communities, resulting in 80 songs and videos that have been viewed more than 15 million times online.
+To date, more than 500 Indigenous youth have participated across 40 communities, resulting in 80 songs and videos that have been viewed more than 15 million times online.

 Grassy Narrows First Nation

 An honest glimpse into a community stripped of clean drinking water and continuous battle against deforestation.
 The words, the voices and the faces tell a story of hope as the people of Grassy Narrows First Nation look towards a better future.